backplane/testrig/README.md

 utility container for running linting and testing tools in existing python containers

+TestRig uses config keys found in [`setup.cfg`](/setup.cfg) to control the directory walking it does for pylint and the exclusions it passes to bandit.

 ## Docker Images

 This repo's images are automatically published to <https://hub.docker.com/r/backplanebv/testrig>.
 Tags are in the format `{semver}-{distro}` (for example: `v0.3.1-debian`).
 In addition, the latest version of each distro image is available with these tags: